circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 It is possible to deploy to any service by adding commands to `.circleci/config.yml` and setting secrets on the Project Settings > Environment Variables page of the CircleCI application.
 Available deployment targets include Azure, Google (App Engine, Container Engine, and Cloud) and many others.

-Add the `deploy` step to your `config.yml` to set up conditional deployment for your application.
-The following example uses a bash command to check that the current branch is the `master` branch before running any deploy commands.
-Without this check, `<your-deploy-commands>` would be executed every time this job is triggered.
-It is also possible to create a separate job for deploy for this purpose, see [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows/) for instructions.
+Add a `deploy` job to your `config.yml` to set up conditional deployment for your application.
+The following example uses a workflow job filter to check that the current branch is the `master` branch before running any deploy commands.
+Without this workflow configuration, `<my-deploy-commands>` would be executed every time this job is triggered.
+See [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows/) for additional workflow examples and links to demo workflow repositories.

 ```YAML
 version: 2